Thurston00/DayZ-CommunitySamples/README.md

 # DayZ Community Samples

-This repository is created by the DayZ Modding community, to help other modders learn how to do a certain thing, be it creating vehicles or weapons.
+This repository is created by the DayZ Modding community, to help other modders learn how to do a certain thing, be it creating vehicles or weapons or script examples.

 ## Contribution